The start of our Trip

 We decide to do a Bosphorus boat tour from Karaköy.

 The tours are provided from Karaköy as well as from Eminönü.
 The excursion boats are lined up and you are truly spoiled for choice.
 But we‘re not.
 It is really raining and we are fleeing to the very first ship.
 Easy.

-The tour passes the Galata Tower, Dolmabahce and Ciragan Palace.
+The tour passes the Galata Tower, Dolmabahce, and Ciragan Palace.
 We also pass the Ortaköy Mosque, the bridge, which connects Europe and Asia, and the Leander Tower which is also called the Girl’s Tower.

-Our boat ride takes a total of two hours, But it is pleasantly warm inside while the weather now rages and we enjoy Istanbul from the water.
+Our boat ride takes a total of two hours, but it is pleasantly warm inside while the weather now rages and we enjoy Istanbul from the water.

 We highly recommended a Bosphorus Boat tour, and feel you should definitely do it.
-Although the information content is not very extensive in English, it is a nice change and great way to see the city.
+Although the information is not very extensive in English, it is a nice change and a great way to see the city.
 And at 15 Lira (EUR 02,50), it is also a real bargain.